af-adam/phpfog-docs/troubleshooting.markdown

 Upgrade to a Gold or Platinum plan.
 The Gold and Platinum plans are not throttle for bursts therefore your application gets consistent processing.
 This is a very simple implementation; however, it might not suffice.
 This is only useful if the processing time is fast enough that it can be processed synchronously and returned to the requester.
 Use a dedicated EC2 sever for asynchronous processing.
 Create a new Amazon EC2 server dedicated to the heavy processing (the "worker"), and use the Amazon SQS to queue jobs.
 This way the front-end can add jobs to the queue and then the worker can pull and process them as it becomes available.
 This design enables more efficient utilization of resources and ability to handle

-Why They Happen
-HTTP 500 errors occur due to server side error.
-These generic errors indicate that the web server was unable to fulfill the HTTP/S request by the client.
-Issues of this nature are usually related to syntax errors, script run times, or deployment issues to name a few.
-All of these will prevent code from executing on your app.

-Resolving HTTP 500 Errors
-HTTP 500 errors occur for a variety of reasons.
-See below documentation for more information on specific errors and what steps can be taken to resolve them.

-HTTP 502 Bad Gateway
-HTTP 502 errors, although very rare, are characteristic of a infrastructure failure in the system.
-If you receive this error wait a few minutes and try again.
-If you continue to have this issue please email us and we will work to resolve the issue as fast as possible.

-HTTP 503 Service Unavailable
-HTTP 503 errors are effectively "Closed For Repair" errors and are specified by your app.
-These errors happen when your app is set to return this error directly.
-To resolve this error message you will need to check your Apps' settings and code to stop your app from returning this error directly.

-HTTP 504 Gateway Timeout
-This error is due to your app being unable to service requests.
-Because this error is returned by Apache, it is highly likely your App being overloaded with requests from visitors.
-To address this issue read this article talking about 504 errors.

 More Information
 For more information on 500 errors and how to diagnose them for your specific situation, please check out the following links: